GuidanceMantras/GuidanceMantras/README.md

 ### Piece Of Pie
 - Everybody wants piece of pie in your success or money or happiness, learn to know how and when to share the piece of pie in your happiness, money or knowledge
 - Sometimes, giving piece of pie gives you peace in life

+### Tax
+- Will be added later

+### Only One
+- One Bank account for personal life, one bank account for professional/business account
+- One gmail
+- Use only one company things for better financial management

 ## Study